-In areas where the RH is high, the ability of the birds to lose heat through evaporative loss is limited and birds will effectively feel a higher temperature than indicated by the house thermometer.
+In areas where the RH is high, the birds' ability to lose heat through evaporative loss is limited and birds will effectively feel a higher temperature than indicated by the house thermometer.
 To compensate for this, the set temperature in the house may need to be reduced.
 Table 2 gives an example of how dry bulb temperatures might need to be altered when RH increases.
 Any change to environment must be based on bird behavior.